EmbedMe-io/embedme-docs/index.rst

 Do you have other awesome automations or cool setups?
 Please feel free to add them to the documentation for others to copy.
 See :doc:`Contributing </guides/contributing>`.

-If you'd like to share configurations for specific devices, please contribute to our `ESPHome Devices <https://devices.esphome.io/>`__ database.

 .. toctree::
     :hidden: